Bladder instillation

 What does bladder instillation involve?

-Bladder instillation is a straightforward procedure that takes around 20 minutes to complete.
+Bladder instillation is a straightforward procedure which takes around 20 minutes to complete.

-You may need a course of weekly treatments over at least 6 to 8 weeks.
+Depending on your condition, your consultant may recommend that you undergo a course of weekly treatments for at least 6 to 8 weeks.

 Preparing for bladder instillation